 One of the realities you face in Solution Manager 7.2, is the fact that SAP introduced so many good new features to the SM* transaction types, that you want to incorporate them all into your ZM* transactions.
 The problem is that the incorporation of those changes via update, can only happen in your development system, because that is the system where the ZM* transactions were created, in principle.
 If a transaction type was not create in the system you are first testing the upgrade, e.g. a sandbox, you are left with only the option of working with the SM* transactions.

-As upgrade times and deliverables are important, the more sophisticated or rooted you have your Solution Manager system in your organization, the more it may take for your upgrade project.
+As upgrade times and deliverables are important, the more sophisticated or rooted you have your Solution Manager system in your organization, the more time it may take for your upgrade project.
 In that scenario, your organization may end up upgrading one or two sandboxes before you reach your development system.
-If that is the case, the present blogs gives you the opportunity of incorporating all the new SM* features into your ZM* transactions for non-development systems, although you can still use the same approach explained below, in that system.
+If that is the case, the present blogs gives you the opportunity of incorporating all the new SM* features into your ZM* transactions, for non-development systems, although you may still be able to take advantage of the approach explained below, in that system.

 Objective: To show you how to use transaction AI_CRM_CPY_PROCTYPE to recreate your ZM* transactions.

-Summary of how we will achieve the objective: We use of the copy option found in transaction AI_CRM_CPY_PROCTYPE.
-That copy option does not work immediately in the first try, so we show you the steps to achieve that, by taking advantage of the very useful information the transaction itself provides.
-You will be able to identify the tables that need to be adjusted, and we will tell you the methods to adjust them.
+Summary of how we achieve the objective: We use the copy option found in transaction AI_CRM_CPY_PROCTYPE.
+That transaction does not work immediately in your first try.
+We show you the steps to be able to perform a successful copy, by taking advantage of the very useful information the transaction itself provides.
+You will be able to identify the tables that need to be manually adjusted, and we will tell you the main methods to adjust them all.

 Time for a cookie.
 Please take the first one from the jar.

 The table that stores the transaction type information for the transaction types created in your SAP system is AIC_PTYPE_TABLOG.
-If a transaction type you are looking for has no entries in that table, it means the transaction type was created in another system of your landscape and it came into the system you are checking via transport.
-This may give you a tip of why the update program does not work for you and no tables are retrieved when you press F4 in the selection screen below:
+If a transaction type you are looking for has no entries in that table in the field PROCESSTYPE_TO, it means the transaction type was created in another system of your landscape and it came into the system you are checking via transport.
+This may give you a tip of why the update program does not work for you in a development system and no tables are retrieved when you press F4 in the selection screen below in transaction AI_CRM_CPY_PROCTYPE :